hsaresh22/WellnessBookingSystem/README.md

 ![56f3da1b-1525-4541-b8d4-72e62f0557d6.png](/docs/56f3da1b-1525-4541-b8d4-72e62f0557d6.png)
 ## Future Improvements
 - The Authentication and Event has been made to an interface to allow for SOLID principles and future extensibility
-- Add role-based access control for more granular permissions.
 - Implement JWT for stateless authentication.
 - Implement email notifications for booking confirmations and reminders.
 - Add more detailed logging and monitoring.